Access Kubernetes resources from the Azure portal

 The Kubernetes resource view also includes a YAML editor.
 A built-in YAML editor means you can update or create services and deployments from within the portal and apply changes immediately.

-Performing direct production changes via UI or CLI is not recommended, you should leverage continuous integration (CI) and continuous deployment (CD) best practices.
-The Azure Portal Kubernetes management capabilities and the YAML editor are built for learning and flighting new deployments in a development and testing setting.
+We don't recommend performing direct production changes via UI or CLI.
+Instead, you should leverage continuous integration (CI) and continuous deployment (CD) best practices.
+The Azure portal Kubernetes management capabilities, such as the YAML editor, are built for learning and flighting new deployments in a development and testing setting.

 This section addresses common problems and troubleshooting steps.

 To access the Kubernetes resources, you must have access to the AKS cluster, the Kubernetes API, and the Kubernetes objects.
 Ensure that you're either a cluster administrator or a user with the appropriate permissions to access the AKS cluster.
 For more information on cluster security, see Access and identity options for AKS.

 The Kubernetes resource view in the Azure portal is only supported by managed-AAD enabled clusters or non-AAD enabled clusters.
 If you're using a managed-AAD enabled cluster, your Microsoft Entra user or identity needs to have the respective roles/role bindings to access the Kubernetes API and the permission to pull the user

 Enable resource view

 For existing clusters, you may need to enable the Kubernetes resource view.
 To enable the resource view, follow the prompts in the portal for your cluster.

 You can add the AKS feature for API server authorized IP ranges to limit API server access to only the firewall's public endpoint.
 Another option is to update the